A compact model of Escherichia coli core and biosynthetic metabolism: Results

 Using this set of thermodynamic constants, we first tested whether some typical flux distributions obtained from the model are thermodynamically feasible.
 To this end, we considered flux distributions generated by parsimonious Flux Balance Analysis (pFBA) across \(12\) growth conditions and computed their max-min driving force (MDF) \cite{noor_pathway_2014}, accounting for uncertainty in the estimates (Methods).
 We found a positive MDF for each of the flux distributions, indicating that all pFBA solutions tested are thermodynamically feasible.
-Notably, we found that the computed MDF values cluster very clearly in three groups, corresponding to aerobic growth on glycolytic substrates, aerobic growth on gluconeogenic substrates, and anaerobic conditions (Figure \ref{MDF_PTA_combined}A).
+Notably, we found that the computed MDF values cluster very clearly in three groups, corresponding to aerobic growth on glycolytic substrates (high MDF), aerobic growth on gluconeogenic substrates (medium MDF), and anaerobic conditions (low MDF, Figure \ref{MDF_PTA_combined}A).

-Having confirmed that our reference FBA-derived flux distributions are thermodynamically feasible, we then employed an alternative flux prediction method that ensures thermodynamically feasibilty by construction.
+Having confirmed that our reference FBA-derived flux distributions are thermodynamically feasible, we then employed an alternative flux prediction method that ensures thermodynamic feasibility by construction.
 The probabilistic metabolic optimisation (PMO) framework \cite{gollub_probabilistic_2021} uses a mixed-integer quadratic programming approach to compute a set of fluxes, metabolite concentrations, and reaction driving forces which is probabilistically most in agreement with experimentally measured metabolite concentrations (Methods).
 Using this framework, we computed a maximum-likelihood thermodynamic state for the model, simulating aerobic growth on glucose.
-In the thermodynamic state computed by PMO, we found that all metabolites lie within physiologically reasonable concentrations (1 $\mu$M -- 1 mM).
-In addition, all "anomalous concentrations" identified by the framework (metabolite concentrations lying more than one standard deviation away from the mean experimental value) had been identified and explained previously \cite{gollub_probabilistic_2021}, and can potentially be addressed by lumping together those reactions for which substrate channelling is known to happen in literature.
+In the thermodynamic state computed by PMO, we found that all metabolite concentrations lie within physiologically reasonable ranges (1 $\mu$M -- 1 mM).
+In addition, all ``anomalous concentrations'' identified by the framework (metabolite concentrations lying more than one standard deviation away from the mean experimental value) had been identified and explained previously \cite{gollub_probabilistic_2021}, and can potentially be addressed by lumping together those reactions for which substrate channelling is known to happen, as reported in literature.